 Red List Status

 Least Concern (LC)

 Colostethus cacerensis is considered to be a synonym of C. inguinalis following Grant (2004).
-C. panamensis has recently been removed from synonymy with this species (Grant 2004).
+C. panamensis was removed from synonymy with this species (Grant 2004).

 IUCN SSC Amphibian Specialist Group 2018.
 Colostethus inguinalis.
 The IUCN Red List of Threatened Species 2018: e.T55096A85892710. http://dx.doi.org/10.2305/IUCN.UK.2018-2.RLTS.T55096A85892710.en .Downloaded on 14 December 2018